Helperbird/website/src/pages/redeem.md

 Welcome to Helperbird!
 Redeeming your voucher is quick and easy.
 Just follow these steps to activate your Helperbird Pro features.

-## Easy Steps to Unlock Pro Features
+##  Steps to Redeem Your Pro voucher

+### Enter Code
-1. **Enter Code**: Copy your unique voucher code, which you should have received via email or from one of our partners.
+Copy your unique voucher code, which you should have received via email or from one of our partners.

+### Access Signup
-2. **Access Signup**: Click on [this link](https://payments.coffeeandfun.com/b/8wM01ZbakbT6e5y5kO) to go to our special signup page designed just for voucher redemption.
+Click on [this link](https://payments.coffeeandfun.com/b/8wM01ZbakbT6e5y5kO) to go to our special signup page designed just for voucher redemption.

+### Apply Code
-3. **Apply Code**: On the signup page, look for the 'Add promotion code' field.
+On the signup page, look for the **Add promotion code** field.
 Paste your voucher code here.

+### Price Update
-4. **Price Update**: After the code is entered, you'll notice the price will update to $0.00, meaning the voucher is applied.
+After the code is entered, you'll notice the price will update to **$0.00**, meaning the voucher is applied.

+### Finalize
-5. **Finalize**: Provide your email address in the space given and hit the 'Start Trial' button to complete the process.
+Provide your email address in the space given and hit the **Start Trial** button to complete the process.

+### Confirmation
-6. **Confirmation**: Check your email.
+Check your email.
 You should receive a message confirming that your account is now enjoying Helperbird Pro benefits.

 ## All Set!